Types of Degrees Surveying Engineering Majors Are Getting

 Online Surveying Engineering Programs

-In 2017-2018, 23 schools offered a surveying engineering program of some type.
+In the 2018-2019 academic year, 22 schools offered some type of surveying engineering program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 Is a Degree in Surveying Engineering Worth It?

 The median salary for a surveying engineering grad is $113,680 per year.
 This is based on the weighted average of the most common careers associated with the major.